mikhailshepelev/PostOfficeApp/README.md

 ```

 ### To setup and run front-end
-1. Install angular by executing following command in terminal/command line:
+1. Install angular by executing following command in terminal/command line (you can find more information [here](https://angular.io/guide/setup-local):
 ```bash
 npm install -g @angular/cli
 ```